 Asilia Kipemba, a pregnant 24-year-old RCP mother of two, says she also worries about keeping her three chickens safe and healthy in her open kitchen.
 She would like to raise more birds if she knew she could protect them because eggs in her family’s diet is important, and selling eggs is a source of income for other basic needs.

-To learn more about the important of chicken coops in the developing world, read Bill Gates Launches Chicken Initiative to Tackle Poverty in Africa and The Small Animal That’s Making a Big Difference for Women in the Developing World
+To learn more about the important of chicken and egg production in the developing world, read Bill Gates Launches Chicken Initiative to Tackle Poverty in Africa and The Small Animal That’s Making a Big Difference for Women in the Developing World

 Leave a ReplyWant to join the discussion?